Richard Gallo (performance artist): Later years and death

-In the winter of 1982, Gallo suffered a stroke in the stairwell outside his apartment on the Upper East Side.
+In winter 1982, Gallo suffered a stroke in the stairwell outside his apartment on the Upper East Side.
 As a result, he was partially disabled and unable to continue performing.
-He remained at this same residence until his death in 2007 at the age of 60.
+He remained at this same residence until his death on July 8, 2007, aged 60.
 Little is known about the last years of his life, including the cause of his death.
 He is buried in Mount St. Mary Cemetery in Flushing, Queens New York.

 In popular culture

 Joseph Beuys was rumored to have gifted him a roll of felt, which he had tailored into a costume.
-Andy Warhol remarked that he was “more glamorous than Marlene Dietrich.”
-Robert Wilson said that he was the "equivalent of a theatrical warehouse.”
+Andy Warhol remarked that he was "more glamorous than Marlene Dietrich."
+Robert Wilson said that he was the "equivalent of a theatrical warehouse."

 Gallo's visual aesthetic has been noted as an influence with Michael Jackson and the white sequined glove he made famous on the Motown 25 television special in 1983.
 Beginning in 1973, Gallo often wore and was photographed on many occasions wearing a similar-looking glove gifted to him by the fashion designer Philip Haight.
 Gallo frequently wore this same glove to Studio 54 around the same time that Michael Jackson was also a patron.

 Gallo was a subject for many famous photographers, including Christopher Makos, Peter Hujar,Marcus Leatherdale,Sylvia Plachy, Andy Warhol and Jack Mitchell.
 He was also photographed by Bert Stern and featured in Vogue magazine.